2016-11-08: JORCEP workshop and ACP conference prize

 2016-10-03: Who gets this year’s Nobel prize in Physics?

 Swedish Radio speculates that perhaps this year’s prize will go to the proposers of photonic crystals, Eli Yablonovitch and Sajeev John.
+Listen (in Swedish) about the history and possible future of photonic crystal technology.

 2016-09-05: ADOPT sponsors travel to JORCEP workshop